spack/spack/lib/spack/docs/getting_started.rst

 ^^^^^^^

-The ``openssl`` package underlies much of modern security in a modern OS; an attacker can easily "pwn" any computer on which can modify SSL.
+The ``openssl`` package underlies much of modern security in a modern OS; an attacker can easily "pwn" any computer on which they can modify SSL.
-Therefore, any `openssl` used on a system should be created in a "trusted environment" --- for example, that of the OS vendor.
+Therefore, any ``openssl`` used on a system should be created in a "trusted environment" --- for example, that of the OS vendor.

 OpenSSL is also updated by the OS vendor from time to time, in